tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 No one was there.

 But for the next 3 days.
-My door would knock.
+My door would knock a few seconds after 3:13.
 It didn't matter if I was on the bed, or in the bathroom.
 The closet was the worst as the knocking felt like it was right against my face.
-It didn't even matter if I ran outside, as no one would be around within eyesight.
+It didn't even matter if I ran outside, as no one would ever seem to be around.
+It didn't matter what I did.
 The knocking would always find me.

 On the fourth and last day of my stay.
 The door knocked right on time.